Breaking your work into manageable chunks can help you have a successful year. Our checklist of tasks can make it easier.

 • Update the signature cards at your PTO’s bank.

 • Double-check and lock in key organizational dates.
-Renew your PTO’s insurance policy (and PTO Today Plus membership).
+Renew your PTO’s insurance policy - and if your group isn't insured, check out PTO Today's insurance for PTO and PTA groups, which offers one of the highest limits at $2/$4 million through one of the highest rated (A++) carriers.
 Renew your incorporation with the state, if applicable.
 Determine the due date for your PTO’s annual information return to the IRS (Form 990-N or 990-EZ) if your group is a tax-exempt 501(c)(3) organization.

 • Set the schedule of monthly executive board meetings for the whole year.